Brexit VAT changes: a practical step by step guide

 The general rule is that the place of supply is where the supplier belongs and that does not change either.
 So UK VAT will continue to apply (note there are some exceptions to the general rule).

-There is an another exception for businesses making B2C supplies of digital services as the current threshold of £8,818 no longer applies from 1st January (see below for more details).
+There is another exception for businesses making B2C supplies of digital services as the current threshold of £8,818 no longer applies from 1st January (see below for more details).

 Goods sold to the EU

-Goods sold to a EU customer will now be reported as zero rated sales - regardless of whether the customer has an EU VAT registration number or not.
+Goods sold to a EU customer will now be reported as zero-rated sales - regardless of whether the customer has an EU VAT registration number or not.

 UK businesses who sell to non-VAT registered EU individuals will need to consider whether they or their customer will be responsible for paying EU VAT when the goods arrive in the EU.
 This must be made clear to the purchaser in the terms and conditions of sale.
 If the UK business is responsible then it will need to register in the relevant EU countries.